 Besides avoiding VOCs, sustainable construction requires careful attention to designing good ventilation.

 Does all this sound expensive?
-When buying a home, consider not only the selling price and mortgage, but also the cost of living there.
+When buying a home, consider not only the selling price and mortgage, but also the cost of living in it.

 - A sustainable home costs less to heat and cool.